Mingye-He/AI_NeuralNetworkNotes/MNIST Handwritten Digit Recognition in PyTorch.md

 #### Links
 1. <a href = "https://nextjournal.com/gkoehler/pytorch-mnist">Link of the Notes</a>
-2. <a href = "https://towardsdatascience.com/a-comprehensive-guide-to-convolutional-neural-networks-the-eli5-way-3bd2b1164a53"> Convolution Neural Network</a>

 4. Computational Graphs

  - builds a simple convolutional neural network